ryzncodes/chatbot-agent/backend/README.md

 Headers include `Retry-After`, `X-RateLimit-Limit`, `X-RateLimit-Remaining`, and `X-RateLimit-Reset` (epoch seconds).

 Note: This limiter is in-memory and enforces limits per worker process.
 For multi-instance deployments, consider a shared backend (e.g., Redis) and a distributed limiter.

+Security: Client IP detection defaults to the connection peer address.
+Only set `TRUST_X_FORWARDED_FOR=true` if you run behind a trusted reverse proxy that strips or rewrites `X-Forwarded-For`.

 ## Key Modules